programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 }
 ```

 Examining the output of a figure should help you to understand the underlying data structure and properties of a graph object.
-If you print the full output (using the `fig.to_dict()` method referenced above), you will notice that:
+If you print the full output (using the `fig.to_dict()` method), you will notice that:

-- Our `data` attribute stores data for each of the three categories (murder, manslaughter, and abortion) under separate dictionaries.
+- Our `data` attribute stores data for each of the three categories (murder, manslaughter, and abortion) under separate dictionaries
-- The `data` attribute qualifies which type of graph is being used (in this case 'scatter').
+- The `data` attribute qualifies which type of graph is being used (in this case 'scatter')
-- The `layout` attribute contains the figure title.
+- The `layout` attribute contains the figure title
-- The `layout` attribute contains the data associated with the `buttons` (i.e. the dropdown bar).
+- The `layout` attribute contains the data associated with the `buttons` (i.e. the dropdown bar)
-- There is no `traces` attribute since there is no animation frame associated with this figure.
+- There is no `traces` attribute since there is no animation frame associated with this figure

 ### Using Plotly Graph Objects vs. Plotly Express

 In addition to the underlying data structure, another key point to be aware of is that creating graphs with `plotly.go` typically requires much more code than making the same graph with `plotly.px`.

-Consider the following example of building a simple horizontal bar chart to show male vs. female homicide prosecutions.
+Consider the following example: building a simple horizontal bar chart to show male vs. female homicide prosecutions.
 First, let's create a `DataFrame` which tallies prosecution counts by gender:

 ```python
 phl_by_gender=phl_crime.groupby(["Gender of accused"], as_index=False).size()